If your pet is a dog, go here

 Sulfasalazine (5-ASA, Salazoprin, Azulfidine,etc.) is a sulfa antibiotic.
 However, it has an anti-inflammatory action inside your pet's intestine.
 Because it is poorly absorbed, it does not have the level of side effects that steroids do.
 So it is often tried in the treatment of IBD before resorting to cortiocosteroids.

-There are some studies that suggest that omega-3 fatty acids are helpful in decreasing intestinal inflammation in people with Crohn's disease.
-Since they are not toxic, there is no harm in trying them on your cat.
-Fish oil is a good source.
+There are a few studies that suggest that omega-3 fatty acids (= ω−3 fatty acids = n−3 fatty acids) are helpful in decreasing intestinal inflammation in people with Crohn's disease. (ref1, ref2) Since omega-3 fatty acids are not toxic when given in moderate amounts, there is no harm in trying them on your cat.
+Cold-water fish oil and fish are good sources.

-Dogs handle common over-the-counter anti-diarrhea medicines well when the dose used is correct.
+Be very cautious when using over-the-counter human medications in cats.
+Dogs handle common over-the-counter anti-diarrhea medicines well when the dose give is correct for their weight.
 But cats may not.
-Do not give your cat Imodium (loperamide) ) or Lomotil (diphenoxylate) unless a veterinarian you trust is advising it.
+Do not give your cat Imodium (loperamide) ) or Lomotil (diphenoxylate) unless a veterinarian you trust is advising you do so.
 The dose has to be very low and even then, either drugs can cause the cat to become hyper, depressed or have difficulty breathing.
-When given at too high a dose or for too long, they can also cause constipation.
+When given at too high a dose or for too long, or too frequently they can also cause constipation.

 Reglan (metacloprimide) usually works safely in cats.
 It can be used intermittently when cats are having vomiting episodes and the cause is known.
 But Reglan is not a long-term solution to any disease.